KreativeName1/Pong/README.md

 - Use ESC to pause the game.

 ## Planned Features
-- Start menu
 - Local multiplayer
-- Highscore tracking
-- Sound effects
 - Different game modes (maybe)
 - Online multiplayer (maybe)

 ## Known Issues
 - The ball sometimes gets stuck in the paddle, causing it to bounce around in weird ways.
 Happens mostly when the paddle hits the ball at the top/bottom edge or corners.
 - If the ball is to fast, it can go through the paddle.
+- Link to Github crashes the game.

 ## Configuration Options
   - computerMoveSpeed: The speed of the computer's paddle
-  - computerReactionTime: The time it takes for the computer to react to the ball
+  - computerReactionTime: The time it takes for the computer to react to the ball (higher value = faster reaction)
   - computerReactionDelayInSeconds: The delay in seconds before the computer reacts to the ball
   - sameHeightMarginOfError: Used to prevent the computer from moving up and down too much when the ball is at the same height as the computer's paddle
   - playerMoveSpeed: The speed of the player's paddle (Currently different from the computer's paddle speed)